 How to Get Around Egypt

 Getting around Egypt is fairly easy.
-However, it does require some advance planning when traveling between cities.
+However, it does require some planning when traveling between cities.
 It’s also important to take traffic into account, especially in Cairo.

 Private Car / Taxi